LeaderPortfolio

 Co-founded Netscape Communications

-Co-founded Netscape, launching the Netscape Navigator web browser, which played a crucial role in the early growth of the Internet.
+Co-founded Netscape, a company that developed the Netscape Navigator web browser, which was instrumental in the early growth of the internet.

 Philanthropic Impact

-Pledged $150 million to establish Stanford's James H. Clark Center for Biomedical Engineering & Science.
+Pledged $150 million to Stanford University for the construction of the James H. Clark Center for Biomedical Engineering and related programs.

 Wealth Trajectory